jamie-lord/Lord.technology/_posts/2025-07-03-understanding-claude-code-plan-mode-and-the-architecture-of-intent.md

 The success of this approach will likely influence AI development tools across the industry, pushing towards more deliberate and context-aware approaches to automated code generation.
 Teams that embrace this planning-first mentality will find themselves building more coherent systems with fewer architectural surprises.

-Plan mode isn't just a new feature—it's evidence of how human-AI collaboration should evolve in software development, respecting both the capabilities and limitations of current AI whilst laying groundwork for even more sophisticated partnerships ahead.
+Plan mode is evidence of how human-AI collaboration should evolve in software development: respecting both the capabilities and limitations of current AI whilst laying groundwork for more sophisticated partnerships ahead.